aatack/Qualia/SCRATCH.md

           - ==> I reckon we can actually get away without an output map for now
         - A child observer, which is evaluated with the newly determined inputs (and their relative changes).
 Its returned value is then used to determine the outputs
         - A following observer, which is evaluated with the results of the evaluation of the child
+    - As for the implementation:
+      - For each of the inputs' values, compute the result and dependencies given the current scope and changes
+      - Create a new scope where the `::state` and `::workspace` are cleared - ie. empty maps
+      - Initialise the workspace with the result of each input, assigned to its corresponding path (its key in the original input map)
+        - [ ] As a more general point, consider renaming `::value` to `::result`, which I believe might curtail some confusion
+      - If possible, initialise the state to the state from the original scope, but at the child's path (ie. take the previous result of the call, if there is one)
+      - Manage the child in the newly created workspace, with the child state and the workspace initialised from the inputs
+        - [ ] Rename the inputs to the arguments; makes more sense I think
+      - Adjust the dependencies:
+        - For each input, if the managed child depends on that input's path, add the managed input's dependencies to the returned dependencies
+        - Ignore all dependencies on the workspace (they have been handled by the above step)
+        - For all dependencies on the state, nest them within the path
+          - Eg. if the path is `[:a :b]`, a dependency on `[:state :property]` should become `[:state :a :b :property]`
+      - Call the child observer with the resulting scope and changes
+    - ...I still feel like I'm missing something obvious from this implementation.
+It's definitely getting close though
   - [x] `property`
     - Takes a key (path?) and another entity, computes the value of the entity, and dumps it into the state under the specified key
       - I suppose in theory the key could also be dynamically computed by an entity